goatcorp/dalamud-docs/docs/plugin-development/AddonLifecycle.md

 Each of these events are used in a Pre or Post listener, for example if you want to be notified ***right before*** and addon is about to do a refresh, you can subscribe to **PreRefresh**.

+*Note: There is no PostFinalize event provided.
+That would be after the addon has been freed from memory.
+If you have a valid usecase for needing a PostFinalize event let us know.*

 ### Available Data
 When your delegate is called, it is passed an AddonArgs object, this can be cast to a more specific object to get the argument data used in the original call.